ahakobia/NFLX-Bootcamp-Final-Project-Group-1/README.md

 Alternative: Speed limits do have an impact on the average number of casualties and higher speed limits have a higher casualty rate

+We saw that there were a lot of casualties for the 30 speed limit.
+This can be because there are more distrations and more things to look out for, like pedestrians and bikers, on regular streest versus on a highway.
+Also, people are more often going to be driving on regular streets than on a highway.
+Our test showed that as the speed limit increases, the number of casualties increase as well.

+CONCLUSION: We reject the null hypothesis.
+Higher speed limits affects the rate of casualties.

 ANALYSIS #3: Road Condition